-- If your manufacturer participates in part design, it may be able to optimize the part for roll forming tooling.
+- Dahlstrom participates in part design and can optimize the part for roll forming tooling.

 - Payments can be amortized over time to avoid high up-front costs.

-- Your manufacturer can discount tooling in exchange for a commitment to buy a certain number of parts over time.
+- We discount tooling in exchange for a commitment to buy a certain number of parts over time.

-The cost-competitiveness of roll bending isn’t as dependent on order volume as you’d think.
-Sure, high volume makes sense, but some roll formers can optimize their process for smaller orders, too.
+The cost-competitiveness of roll forming doesn’t depend on order volume as much as you’d think.
+High-volume orders make sense, but we can optimize our process for smaller orders.

 After you buy punch tooling, you effectively get the holes put in the part for free.
 The shape has to be formed anyway, and the punching process is connected and continuous.

-Unlike other metal fabricating, where adding any feature is a recurring and cumulative cost, roll form cost is based on machine run time — no matter how many features you tack on.
+Unlike other metal fabricating, where adding any feature is a recurring and cumulative cost, roll form costs are based on machine run time – no matter how many features you add.

-The amount of tooling cost you add is repaid to you in the features that are added more efficiently.
+The amount of tooling cost you add is offset by the efficiency of the added features.